gabyugarte/100-days-challenge-Python-Bootcamp/README.md

 </h1>
 </p>

-I'm completingr in "100 Days of Code - The Complete Python Pro Bootcamp for 2023" course from Udemy.
+I'm completing in "100 Days of Code - The Complete Python Pro Bootcamp for 2023" course from Udemy.
 Since my goal is to master Python, I chose to take this course in the hope it would provide more structure and better guidance than I was getting while "self-learning".
 While taking part in this course, I have been taking notes and what-not and attempting all of the course projects to the